 7. Clean out the P-Trap

 One common reason for sink clogs is due to material like hair and soap scum becoming lodged in the “P-Trap” under the sink.
 It is quite literally shaped like the letter “P.” A P-trap is a plumbing fixture that has several purposes.
-It traps debris that has drained from the sink and prevents it from forming a clog deep within the plumbing system, and stops sewer gases from passing into the home.
+It traps debris that has drained from the sink and prevents it from forming a clog deep within the plumbing system, and the most critical task of the p-trap is to prevent noxious gases such as methane from making their way into a home.
+These traps also allow homeowners to quickly and easily recover small items that fall down the drain.
+Long story short, they’re an integral part of modern plumbing design.

 8. Call A Local Plumber